 - You’ll need to be present at your registered address during all standard business hours.

-- If you’re served a lawsuit at your address, your family, customers, or employees could witness it, which isn’t the end of the world, but it is embarrassing.
+- If you’re served a lawsuit at your address, your family, customers, or employees could witness it, which isn’t the end of the world, but it is potentially embarrassing.

 Who Should Be My LLC’s Registered Agent?